 Why was I charged after canceling the subscription?

 If you get a Twenty20 charge after canceling your subscription, there are a couple possible reasons you may still be getting charged:

-- You may have canceled the subscription past your renewal date.
+- You may have cancelled the subscription past your renewal date.
 When you cancel your subscription, you will not be charged at the start of the next contract period.
-We cannot issue refunds for cancellations made past your renewal date.
-Please refer to your Subscription Settings for contract dates, billing cycles and credit cycles.
+We cannot issue refunds for cancellations made on or past your renewal date.
+Please refer to your Subscription Settings for contract dates, billing cycles, and credit cycles.